 Biomedical Products and Services.
-Our principal focus in our biomedical products and services division is meeting the research needs of large pharmaceutical companies as well as biotechnology, animal health, medical device and diagnostics companies.
+The principal focus of our biomedical products and services division is to meet the research needs of large pharmaceutical companies as well as biotechnology, animal health, medical device and diagnostics companies.
 We are a leading supplier of endotoxin testing kits that detect fever producing toxins in injectable drugs and devices and are one of only two FDA validated in vitro alternatives to an animal test.
-These kits are used to test materials for the presence of particular by-products of bacteria known as endotoxins, which if present and introduced to the bloodstream can cause serious illness or even death.
-We manufacture these kits which are based on extracts from the blood of horseshoe crabs, which visibly clots in the presence of endotoxin, thereby acting as a test for the presence of endotoxin.
-We are one of the world's largest producers of a kind of fertile chicken eggs, which are free of most viruses, bacteria and other harmful agents.
+We are one of the world's largest producers of specific pathogen free fertile chicken eggs, which are free of most viruses, bacteria and other harmful agents.
 We refer to such eggs as "SPF eggs".
 SPF eggs are principally used to produce poultry vaccines.